 Ready for Battle

-Today, we want to look at another principle.
-It is about getting you ready for battle, ready for Giants.
-If you are already facing a giant, then you have to do the best you can to get ready.
+Today, we will look at another principle: getting ready for battle and ready for giants.
+If you are already facing a giant, then you have to do your best to get ready.

-One of the things we noticed about David in 1 Samuel 17, is that when he arrived in the battle scene and heard Goliath’s challenge to the army, he immediately got interested.
+In 1 Samuel 17, when David arrived at the battle scene and heard Goliath’s challenge to the army, he immediately got interested.
 He said, ‘I will go and fight him’.

-David did not have to run off, saying he needed to spend some time in prayer first.
+David did not have to run off to spend time in prayer first.
 He did not need to go and build his faith before the battle.
 He did not say, ‘just give me a day or two, so that I can seek the will of God to make sure that God wants to help me beat this giants.

 When the challenge arose, he was ready.
 He arrived on the battle scene ready for whatever situation came his way.